 If we think about the Habits of Mind, science inquiry incorporates most, if not all of those.
 These habits of mind develop qualities we want our students to demonstrate in all of their learning:

 - and my favorite—responding with wonderment and awe.

 Science involves all of these when students are engaged in inquiry.
 Also, we can’t forget the fun factor!
 Science is fun.
-What better way to kick off the school year than with some fun and engaging science inquiry?
+What better way to re-engage kids than with some fun science inquiry?